 - Wash your hands thoroughly so you’re not transferring germs from your hands to your glasses.

-- Run warm water over your glasses.
+- Run warm water over your glasses to get rid of dust or other things that might scratch the lenses.
 Use distilled water instead of water from a faucet if there’s hard water in your area.

 - Dry your glasses off by shaking off excess water droplets.
 If you want to avoid streaks and watermarks, use gas duster (canned air) to dry them.